masakifukunishi/algorithm-data-structure-crash-course/linked-list.md

 ### Can you come up with good example when to use Double Liked List?😁

+- Music Player Playlist
-Music Player Playlist: When adding a new song, a new element is inserted into the list.
+  When adding a new song, a new element is inserted into the list.
 Also, when a user navigates to the previous or next song, the previous or next element in the list can be accessed.

 [^1]: Node is a fundamental building block of a linked list or a tree.
 It is a data structure that holds a piece of data and one or more references to other nodes.